Helping Your Patients Prepare for a Disaster

-This PRAXIS Nexus post was adapted from a previously published Lung Health Professional article.
+This PRAXIS Nexus post was adapted from a previously published Lung Health Professional article and was authored by Jane Martin, BA, LRT, CRT.

 As busy health care professionals we know how an emergency power outage can get in the way of how we go about our daily lives.